 John Lennon’s “Happy Xmas (War Is Over)” a Christmas Treat

-John and Yoko’s Christmas song was the pinnacle of their unique anti-war activism.
+John and Yoko’s Christmas song is a stirring reminder of their unique anti-war activism.

 The original song was released December 1, 1971 as a Phil Spector-produced 7″ single by John Lennon and Yoko Ono and The Plastic Ono Band.
 That’s a late release for a Christmas song by industry standards, so it got limited radio play in its first year and failed to chart.

-But “Happy Xmas (War Is Over)” has grown in popularity over the years, and is now standard fare in holiday tape loops in malls, cars and gatherings throughout the world.
+But “Happy Xmas (War Is Over)” has grown in popularity over the years, and is now standard fare in holiday tape loops in malls, car radios and gatherings throughout the world.

 Listeners are especially fond of the young voices singing backing vocals in the song.
 On October 28, 1971 at the Record Plant in New York City, the Harlem Community Choir–30 children between the ages of four to 12 years old–were herded in to sing the rousing sing-along chorus.

-Here is an excellent three and a half minute video of the song, with shots of John and Yoko, published by Channel Zero via YouTube:
+Here is an excellent three and a half minute video of the song, with the Harlem Community Choir singing gleefully, published by John Lennon via YouTube: